 (this also probably goes without saying!).
 To achieve the optimal drainage from your RV into the drainage system, use a sewer hose support that provides the right angle for drainage and prevents backups.
 Inexpensive and worth every penny!
 Open and close valves for gray and black tanks, respectively.

 Hook up your propane tanks.

 Turn your refrigerator on so it can start cooling down!

 If you like using a voltmeter, plug it in so that you can monitor the campground voltage coming into your RV.
 Any reading below or above the range of 105V-135V should be cause for concern.

-Fill your hot water tank with water, and then light it!
+Fill your hot water tank with water, and then

 For cable TV (if your campground offers it), connect your RV’s cable TV coax cable to the campground cable connection.
 If the campground doesn’t offer cable but you still want to watch TV, set up your antenna and adjust it so that you can pick up a signal.

 Phew!
 Now that your indoor living is ready for you, head outside and set up a great outdoor living space that’ll be fun and comfortable to use.
 Unlock your exterior storage compartments and grab your outdoor carpet/rug.
 Set it up underneath your patio awning for a designated spot for camping chairs or your picnic table.
 A door mat is a must as well so you can scrape any dirt or mud off your shoes before stepping into your RV (or just remove your shoes before entering to avoid tracking dirt inside altogether).

 Set up chairs around the fire pit so it’ll be ready to use when it’s s’more time or just time to enjoy refreshments around a crackling fire.